hassancpu/Temporal-Action-Localization/README.md

 **Training & Evaluating The Probability Prediction Model**

-To train the network run the Model.py and your trained model will be save in data folder.
-After training you can generate proposals by using the Eval_Gen.py and finally to get the AR@AN and R@100-tIoU, run the Eval_Metric.py.
+To train the network run the Model and your trained model will be save in the data folder.
+After training you can generate proposals using the Eval_Gen and finally to get the AR@AN and R@100-tIoU, run the Eval_Metric.
+If you want to generate the proposals whose temporal boundaries are computed by Interpolation, run the Eval_Gen_Interpolation.

+**Ranking The Proposals By Ranking Modules**

+For better ranking the generated proposals, train one of the ranking modules (Model_prop, Model_prop_LTR) and then evaluate it using the Eval_Gen_Prop.
+To train the both models you need to extract features from proposals and to do that, I use a similar approach to the [BSN](https://github.com/wzmsltw/BSN-boundary-sensitive-network) but with some modifications in the prop_feat and prop_feat_all.
+And to evaluate the generated proposals with this approach, run the Eval_Gen_Prop.

 In progress...